Wellington doctor Deane Drew accused of pursuing sexual relationships with patients

+Deane Drew appeared before the Health Practitioners Disciplinary Tribunal today and acknowledged he had to "face up to my wrongdoings".

+"I have received help and support for my condition.
+I am not that person anymore," he said in a statement read out by his lawyer.

-A Wellington doctor accused of starting sexual relationships with multiple patients over decades of practice is also said to have prescribed medications to a patient who was abusing them.
+Drew had been accused of starting sexual relationships with multiple patients over decades of practice and was also said to have prescribed medications to a patient who was abusing them.

 According to the charge sheet, Drew prescribed a medication to one of his patients that was not best practice and at higher than the recommended amount, despite being notified she was abusing the drugs and providing them to her sister.